 Finally...a little terrifying honesty.

 Oh, but, there is.
-So, despite satellite and cable companies refusing to acknowledge customer dissatisfaction with it's constantly rising prices.
-Instead, trying to eliminate any alternatives with "net neutrality" killing bill proposals, rather than change pricing.
+So, despite satellite and cable companies refusing to acknowledge customer dissatisfaction with it's constantly rising prices, and perhaps addressing them.
+Instead, they're trying to eliminate any alternatives.

 Before we are stripped of any choices at all, you might want to try...

 Netflix + Hulu + An Antenna = Savings!

 So, enough is enough, you're cutting off your cable/satellite and doing away with the whole mess.
 What are you going to watch?
 Luckily, with an internet connection and a few cables, there's a solution.